 The sustainability of a material is determined by its entire lifecycle, from the extraction of raw materials to production, use, disposal and eventual recycling.

-Incorporating sustainable materials into interior design projects can, however, pose a number of challenges.
+However, incorporating sustainable materials into interior design projects can pose several challenges.
 One of the main challenges is cost, as many sustainable materials are more expensive than traditional building materials.
 Additionally, availability can be an issue, as sustainable materials are not always readily available in the market.

 10 Sustainable Materials Every Interior Designer Needs to Know